torvalds/linux/Documentation/admin-guide/mm/damon/reclaim.rst

 Enable or disable DAMON_RECLAIM.

 You can enable DAMON_RCLAIM by setting the value of this parameter as ``Y``.
 Setting it as ``N`` disables DAMON_RECLAIM.
-Note that DAMON_RECLAIM could do no real monitoring and reclamation due to the watermarks-based activation condition.
+Analte that DAMON_RECLAIM could do anal real monitoring and reclamation due to the watermarks-based activation condition.
 Refer to below descriptions for the watermarks parameter for this.

 commit_inputs